search

 NICU Babies and PTSD

-According to the New York Times Health Guide, post-traumatic stress disorder (PTSD) is a type of anxiety disorder.
-It can occur after someone sees or experiences a traumatic event involving the threat of injury or death.
+Post-traumatic stress disorder (PTSD) can occur after someone sees or experiences a traumatic event involving the threat of injury or death.
 With that definition in mind, it’s not hard to understand why small children who have undergone serious medical treatment develop PTSD.
 This response in young children is well-documented.
 Most large hospitals have rained therapists, known as child life specialists, who help kids overcome and avoid PTSD.

 NICU Parents and PTSD